 Iowa—There were no legal restrictions in my case, however, I was far enough along that I had to go with L&D versus D&E. My doctor was Catholic and as such, apologized for not being able to be a part of the procedure, but he found an amazing doctor for me.
 My insurance paid all of the costs.
 That was 20 years ago.

-Connecticut—24 weeks is the cut off.
+Connecticut—24 weeks is the cutoff.
 I believe I was 20 wks when diagnosed.
-However I went on a few weeks to have more testing to be sure.
+However, I went on a few weeks to have more testing to be sure.
 Genetics did keep reminding me of my cut off date.
 I made my final decision after discussing the MRI results with the neurosurgeon.
-I had a fetal echogram scheduled because their were questions about heart defects.
+I had a fetal echogram scheduled because there were questions about heart defects.
 I skipped that appointment after learning how severe his brain malformations were.

 I believe they then called me and had to ask me what felt like ten times “You are aware you are consenting to terminate your pregnancy?”
 I’m not sure when paperwork had to be signed.
 I did have to meet with a doctor a few days before just to go over what to expect and to make a choice about D&E or L&D. I chose delivery (L&D).

 I had to go to an office owned by the hospital for the fetal injection, then I was induced at the hospital.
 I don’t believe any of my state’s restrictions affected me other being scared shitless in my second pregnancy because they scheduled my anatomy scan so late.
 I was scared I would be rushed to choose if something was wrong.
 For years after I felt I didn’t belong in other support groups because the pregnancy was ultimately interrupted with my consent—as if I consented for him to have such a horrible diagnosis.